MKmona/Udacity-Weather-Journal-App-with-Asynchronous-JavaScript/README.md

     node server.js
 - You may need to install the three packages that I used, which are (express, body-parser, and cors).
 From the terminal write the following command line: npm install Package-name
+- I have added a package.json file, so that you can install all dependencies by with the following command line: npm install
 - Open the index.html in a web browser.
 In the browser write localhost:3000.
 That's my port number.
 - In the browser, you should enter a valid zipcode for a city and your feeling.
 Then click on the button named "Generate".